abhilashkulkarniofficial/masters-usa/GRE/Readme.md

 Revise all the sets in the Magoosh app.
 Go through all the important questions in your notes in verbal and quant.
 Revise all formulas and techniques for quant.

 **This strategy is based on personal experiences.
-Please feel free to modify it based on your preferences**
+I scored 319 (153V, 166Q, 4AWA) using this strategy.
+Please feel free to modify it based on your preferences.**

 ## Few Important Links